Madnands5/CCui.github.io/README.md

 # webccuix
- download source and open Index.html to view
+ download source and open Index.html to view use any browser with for index.html